 After washing simply dry with a tea towel.

-Dishwashers can be used to clean nöni though we don't recommend it as they are corrosive to metals in general.
+Hand washing is recommend, though nöni™ is dishwasher safe.
 If you choose to use a dishwasher, we recommend allowing to dry with an open door after the wash cycle is complete.
 You will likely experience more spotting if you use a dishwasher but these can always be polished out using the instructions above.

 Long periods of storage may also encourage some spotting due to humidity in the air.
 Ideally, keep using your pans, or store in a dry place free from condensation.